-We are reader-supported.
-When you buy through links on our site, we may receive an affiliate commission.
-As an Amazon Associate, we earn from qualifying purchases.
-Learn more.
+Birthday Inspire is reader-supported.
+When you buy through links on our site, we may earn a commission.
+How we make money..

 Many young boys go through a dinosaur stage where they learn the names of the most common beasts.
 A dinosaur birthday party that happens during this stage will delight the birthday boy as well as his guests.
 The decorations should scream dinosaur and, at the same time, do double-duty with the cake, the props for the games and the favors that the guests will take home.

 Birthday party decorations serve to build the expectations of the guests and give a preview of the party.
 Decorating starts with the invitations.
 It is easy to make dinosaur invitations using a computer or by hand.
 Start by downloading a clip art dinosaur.
 Either print enough copies to glue one to each hand-made invitation or copy and paste the dinosaur onto a computer-generated invitation.
 If you have the skills, paste the face of the birthday boy (or girl) on the head of the dinosaur.
 Make a gigantic poster-size version of the invitation to decorate the front door on the day of the party.
 This way, every guest will know for sure that they are at the right place.